Mathematical Analysis of FLASH Effect Models Based on Theoretical Hypotheses: Materials and Methods

 \subsection{Implementation of the hypotheses for clinical applications}

-Clinical applications of radiotherapy necessitate quantitative models that describe the dose-biological effectiveness relationship.
+Clinical applications of radiotherapy necessitate quantitative models to describe the dose-biological effectiveness relationship.
 These models rely on data obtained from experiments and clinical trials.
-Specifically, future experiments and clinical trials of FLASH radiotherapy are supposed to provide data sets with different total doses and dose rates (conditions).
-In this work, concise models are established based on two main hypotheses, which can be used to fit the data points and predict the FLASH effect for an exact irradiation situation when the total dose and dose rate are given.
+In particular, forthcoming experiments and clinical trials involving FLASH radiotherapy are expected to yield datasets encompassing various total doses and dose rates.
+Based on these datasets, formulas can be used to quantitatively predict the FLASH effect for any given dose and irradiation time.

-\citet{bohlen_normal_2022} synthesized the experimental results according to different doses of FLASH irradiation.
-We attempt to use the formulas of DMF derived from our mathematical analysis of hypotheses to fit these experimental data points.
-The fitted curves are expected to approximate the relationship between the total dose and the radiobiological effect.
-We employ curve fitting as an example to demonstrate the implementation of the theoretical hypotheses.
-Furthermore, we analyze the available experimental data using the models based on these hypotheses.
-Based on this analysis, we propose suggestions for the design of systematic experiments toward clinical FLASH radiotherapy.
+In this work, we have developed concise models based on two main hypotheses.
+These models facilitate both the fitting of data points and the prediction of the FLASH effect under specific irradiation conditions, considering given total doses and dose rates.
+The derivation and analysis of these models indicate that the FLASH effect is determined by several key biological factors.
+The key factors among samples in one group data should remain consistent to avoid the influence attributed to the inconsistency of key factors.
+Predicting the FLASH effect based on the models also requires the consistency of these key factors.
+Our results provide criteria of data filtration for obtaining models' parameters and criteria to judge whether the model can be applicable to a specific patient.
+These aspects are crucial for enhancing the accuracy and reliability of the model prediction.

+Then, we provide suggestions for designing systematic experiments to obtain data points.
+According to the formulas derived, pipelines about how to fit the parameters of the models and utilize the models for the FLASH effect prediction are proposed.
+The three-step process, i.e., data filtration, systematic experiment design, and parameter fitting, indicates how to implement the mechanism hypotheses for clinical applications.